jmooring/hvm/README.md

 ## How it works

 When you run the `hvm use` command, it will display a list of recent Hugo releases.
 You can then select a version to use in the current directory.
 The hvm application will download, extract, and cache the release asset for your operating system and architecture.
 It will also create an `.hvm` file in the current directory.
-This file contains the path to the cached Hugo executable.
+This file contains the version identifier.

 In the second step of the installation instructions, you will create an alias for the `hugo` command.
-This alias will obtain the path to the cached Hugo executable from the `.hvm` file.
+This alias will obtain the path to the cached Hugo executable based on the version identifier in the `.hvm` file.

 To use a different version of Hugo in the same directory, run the `hvm use` command again.
 To use the Hugo executable in your system PATH, run the `hvm disable` command.